NDAB16008U Programming Language Design (PLD)

 - Evaluate how design choices affect and are affected by implementation methods and other properties of programming languages.

-- Design a programming language tailored to a specific problem area or observing speciifc properties.
+- Design or extend a programming language tailored to a specific problem area or observing specific properties.

 - 7,5 ECTS